Sean-Hughes/DF-Impression-Formation--Video-and-Audio-/README.md

-# Evaluative learning via Deepfaked online content
+# Deepfaked Online Content is Highly Effective in Manipulating Attitudes & Intentions

-A series of studies examining whether evaluative learning (assessed via self-reports, an implicit measure [the IAT], and behavioral intentions) can be established via Deepfaked (online audio and video) content, and whether Deepfakes are as effective as genuine online content.
+A series of studies examining whether explicit attitudes, implicit attitudes, and intentions (assessed via self-reports, an implicit measure [the IAT], and behavioral intentions questions) can be established via Deepfaked (online audio and video) content.

 ## License